johnstonbl01/generator-clementinesjs/README.md

 $ yo clementinejs
 ```

+To install the Angular version of Clementine.js, use `$ yo clementinejs:angular` instead of `$ yo clementinejs`.

 _Note_: Both the generator and Yeoman must be installed globally.

 To start the application, browse to the project directory and type: `$ node server` into the terminal window.
 Point a browser to `localhost:3000` and you're up and running!